What is the future of stress testing?

 The Lucas Critique

-The implication is that when simulating an economic / financial system as a deterministic entity responding to changing conditions we might be oversimplifying things.
+The implication is that when simulating an economic / financial system as a deterministic entity responding to changing conditions we might be oversimplifying the essence of the system.
 This is actually a well known issue in modelling economic systems more generally.
 The Lucas critique first raised awareness of this problem in the context of macroeconomic modelling.
 It essentially suggests that simulation models of economic systems that use parameters established historically (which are, nota bene, our only empirical basis) might not be valid in future scenarios unfolding under different policies.

 Covid-19 and the Pretense of Non-Knowledge